BRATTLEBORO -- On Thursday, Windham County Sen. Peter Galbraith was the only Vermont senator to vote against campaign-finance reform.

 The bill increases financial-reporting requirements for candidates, parties and political-action committees while also setting limits on how much cash a candidate can receive from a single source.

 For example, someone running for state House or for a local office can take no more than $750 from a single source or political committee.
-That number rises to $1,500 for a state Senate or county-office candidate and to $3,000 for a candidate for statewide office.

 "That's to prevent too much influence from a single entity," White said.